U.S. Air Force budget sets stage for GPS satellite competition

 No comment was immediately available from Lockheed or Boeing about the potential competition.

-The Air Force space budget also funds five launches under the Evolved Expendable Launch Vehicle program, of which three would be set aside for competition, according to an Air Force spokeswoman.
+The Air Force space budget also funds five launches under the Evolved Expendable Launch Vehicle program, of which at least two would be set aside for competition.

 The United Launch Alliance, a joint venture of Lockheed and Boeing, is the only provider of launches under the EELV program at the moment, but the Air Force has said it expects to certify privately held Space Exploration Technologies, or SpaceX, to compete for EELV contracts by mid-year.